Beam Suntory's Scotch single malt arm.

 Lowland single malt whisky

-Around the same time as Glasgow distillery’s conception, Tim Morrison, owner of AD Rattray and formerly of Morrison Bowmore distillers, conceived an idea for a malt distillery on the banks of the Clyde.
+Around the same time as Glasgow distillery’s conception, Tim Morrison, owner of AD Rattray and formerly of Morrison Bowmore Distillers, conceived an idea for a malt distillery on the banks of the Clyde.

-The old Pump House, built in 1877 by Morrison’s great grandfather – John Morrison of Morrison and Mason, which also built the historic Queen’s Dock – was originally designed to provide hydraulic power to raise and lower the bridge servicing the commercial dock.
+The old Pump House, built in 1877 by Morrison’s great grandfather – John Morrison of builders Morrison and Mason, which also built the historic Queen’s Dock – was originally designed to provide hydraulic power to raise and lower the bridge servicing the commercial dock.
 By the 1970s shipping traffic had declined, and the dock was filled in using rubble from the demolition of St Enoch Station.
 The Pump House, now redundant, spent the next few decades as an Indian restaurant, Italian restaurant, a contractor’s office, and a visitors’ centre for the Tall Ship attraction at Glasgow Harbour.

-In 2011, Morrison Glasgow Distillers (MGD), led by Tim Morrison as chairman, his son Andrew as commercial director and Glen Moore at managing director, purchased the site and began a long process of seeing its conversion into a malt whisky distillery.
+In 2011, Morrison Glasgow Distillers (MGD), led by Tim Morrison as chairman, his son Andrew as commercial director and Glen Moore as managing director, purchased the site and began a long process of seeing its conversion into a malt whisky distillery.

 Originally the plant was to be called Glasgow distillery, but excavation complications arising from the infilling of the Queen’s Dock halted construction work, allowing the Glasgow Distillery Company to open its own Glasgow distillery in Hillington.

 Work finally began on Clydeside distillery, which took its new name from the riverbank on which it sits, on 1 August 2016.
-The distillery and visitors’ centre is due to be completed by autumn 2017.

 - 1877 The Pump House and Queen’s Dock are built by John Morrison